deadlyvipers/dojo_rules/introduction.md

 #Introduction#
-Repo to follow along with Mastering Github course on Code School
+Repo to follow along with Mastering Github course on Code School.
+Also, my favorite Code School path is Electives.